Fangtastic7/DSC-180A-B16---Group1/README.md

 Please follow the step below for reproduction.

-1. Because our folder is too large for the repo, so we have to share the complete file using google drive link, Please download the folder here:
+1. Be noticed, the files we shared inside repo for frontend is not sufficient to reproduce the project, those are for code reference only. because our folder is too large for the github repo, so we have to share the complete file using google drive link, Please download the folder here:

    https://drive.google.com/file/d/18QtEhejdjPWEjL-spLFQ2aRW4BglqhAV/view?usp=sharing

-2. Here're the package you need to install to setup:
+3. Here're the package you need to install to setup:

 npm install --save-dev dotenv tailwindcss postcss autoprefixer eslint typescript npm install next react react-dom ethers pinata-web3